klockster/rails-lite/README.md

 #Rails-lite

 #####Check out code in lib/rails_lite
+##Description:
+This is a metaprogramming challenge to replicate Rails Controller and Routing features
 ##Features:
 * WEBrick server use to get request and response, and allow cookies, redirect, and rendering
 * Flash and Session cookie setting